Becoming a global citizen.

 How to apply?

-Participants should be an alumni of a CBCF program or live, work, or attend a school in a Congressional Black Caucus Member district.
-Preference will be given to participants who have completed relevant coursework in international affairs/relations, political science, foreign relations, international trade/business, urban planning, Japanese language, or Asian studies.
+Preference will be given to participants who have completed relevant coursework in international affairs/relations, political science, foreign relations, international trade/business, urban planning, Japanese language, or Asian Studies.

 Please note: Immediate relatives (defined as one’s parents, step-parents, siblings, spouse, children, step-children, foster children, in-laws, sibling in-laws, grandparents, great grandparents, step-great grandparents, grandchildren, aunts, uncles, nieces, and nephews) of a CBC Member, a CBC Spouse, a staff person of a CBC Member or Spouse, CBCF staff, a member of the CBCF Board of Directors, Member of CBCF, Corporate Advisory Council Member of CBCF, or any CBCF-sponsoring entity are not eligible for CBCF study abroad programs.